(…to frequently asked questions.)

 What differentiates Tim O’Shea from other speakers?

-In addition to being a full-time keynote speaker for over a decade, I have a background as a corporate professional in organizational psychology, conducting interviews and structured behavioral assessments for the HR departments of several organizations.
+In addition to being a full-time keynote speaker for over a decade and a half, I have a background as a corporate professional in the area of organizational psychology.
+I worked in the HR departments of several organizations conducting interviews and structured behavioral assessments for many years.
 My familiarity with workplace environments–having been in them myself–is what makes me different.
 I have sat in the same cubicles and desk chairs as the people in the audiences to whom I speak.

 I also walk my talk as The Agent Of Change.
 I have received training and certifications in tactics widely used by intelligence and law enforcement professionals in human behavioral dynamics.
 I bring these modalities to the areas of corporate and business management, as they apply to our everyday interpersonal interactions.